Professor4202 East Fowler Ave.

 Undergraduate researchers have been heavily engaged in our Appalachian efforts, both as part of a five-year REU Site program (1997-2002), and individually - some 70 students have taken part in and "run with' pieces of this work over the years.
 This and my longstanding involvement with the Council on Undergraduate Research has led me into a range of scholarly directions in the broad area of geoscience education.

 I'm currently involved in an NSF Transforming Undergraduate Education in STEM Program-funded project that seeks to expand the classroom use of geoanalytical research activities for undergraduates and test their educational benefits, making use of the remotely operable FCAEM electron microprobe and scanning electron microscope instruments in introductory and upper-level geoscience courses at four different FL colleges and universities; and in GEODE (Google Earth for Onsite and Distance Education), an NSF-TUES national-scale project seeking to engage geoscience faculty in the use of Google Earth-based educational resources and in testing their effectiveness.
 These projects build on my earlier efforts, piloting microprobe-based investigations in a mineralogy/petrology course at USF, and in helping develop "MARGINS Mini-Lessons," in which the interrogation of research datasets from past NSF-MARGINS projects is facilitated via a specialized geospatial platform (GeoMapApp).
+A newly funded project will focus on the development and testing of scientifically accurate animations of deep-earth geological processes for use in introductory and upper-level classrooms.

 Faculty Development for Geoscientists: